Being a teenager is hard enough without having to deal with the challenges of inflammatory bowel disease (IBD).

 Meeting others who are going through similar challenges, learning more about the illness and taking a proactive interest in your treatment can make a big difference in your life.
 CCA has a range of resources and services that can help you including:

-- A range of informative literature, including Students with IBD
+- A range of informative literature, including the e-Book Students with IBD